launchableinc/hands-on-lab/HANDSON2.md

 launchable record build --name mychange1 --source app=path/to/repo1 --source test=path/to/repo2 ...
 ```

-In the above example, you are telling Smart Test that the build consists of two repositories: `app` and `test`.
+In the above example, you are telling Smart Tests that the build consists of two repositories: `app` and `test`.

-Since this was the first time you recorded a build, Smart Test needed to transfer relatively
+Since this was the first time you recorded a build, Smart Tests needed to transfer relatively
 large amount of data to its server, including recent commit history, file contents, etc. It
 also has to do a lot of number crunching to prepare for the predictive test selection.

-But subsequent calls to `launchable record build` will be much faster, because Smart Test will only transfer the new commits that you have added since the last build.
+But subsequent calls to `launchable record build` will be much faster, because Smart Tests will only transfer the new commits that you have added since the last build.

 ## Request and inspect a subset to test
 Now, you declare the start of a new test session; A test session is an act of running tests against a specific build.
 Test selection and recording of test results are done against a test session.